Microsoft Surface Pro (2017) review: Still worth buying?

 Microsoft Surface Pro (2017) review: Specs and performance

 Although it's now been surpassed by Intel's 8th-generation Coffee Lake chips, the Surface Pro's Kaby Lake processor is still frighteningly fast.
 Our Core i7 review unit, paired with 16GB of RAM, racked up an astounding overall score of 102.
-Not only is that considerably better than any other Microsoft device to date, it's also beating out pretty much all of its competition from the likes of HP and Dell.
+Not only is that considerably better than any other Microsoft device to date, but it's also beating out pretty much all of its competition from the likes of HP and Dell.
 In fact, that's approaching the kind of speeds we'd expect from a desktop PC.

 Convertible devices are sometimes a little lacking in the battery department, but that's not the case here.
 In our battery tests, the Surface Pro lasted more than 11 and a half hours.
 That's an absolutely stonking result - especially given the amount of performance on display - and you can count on Microsoft's new hybrid to power you through even the most demanding workdays, and then some.